 The salesperson stereotype is built into our North American culture.
 We all picture some guy with a toothy white smile, ill-fitting beige suit, trying to convince us that the 1989 Toyota Corolla will change our life.
 We also have all had that person on Twitter than posts about themselves and their amazingness constantly…that we unfollowed.
 We don’t want to be one of those people.
 But, just because there are people who sell themselves in ways that don’t resonate with us, doesn’t mean that all sales or self-promotion is bad.

 A book that goes further into the social science of selling and the concept that we are ALL salespeople is To Sell is Human: The Surprising Truth About Moving Others by Daniel H. Pink.
-It is worth checking out to get further examples and perspective.
+It is worth checking out to get further examples and perspectives.

 3. Think about a self-promotion strategy